F5Networks/f5-azure-arm-templates/experimental/autoscale/waf/via-lb/1nic/existing-stack/bigiq/README.md

 - **Important**: After the template successfully deploys, you must log into one of the BIG-IP VEs to modify the Application Security Synchronization settings.
 Log in to the BIG-IP VE, and then click **Security > Options > Synchronization > Application Security Synchronization**.
 From the **Device Group** list, select **Sync**, and then click **Save**.
 This ensures any changes to the ASM security policy are synchronized to other devices in the cluster.
 - For important information on choosing a metric on which to base autoscaling events and the thresholds used by the template, see [Scaling Thresholds](#scaling-thresholds).
 - The templates now support BIG-IQ licensing using an [ELA](https://www.f5.com/pdf/licensing/big-ip-virtual-edition-enterprise-licensing-agreement-overview.pdf)/subscription pool, which enables self-licensing of BIG-IP virtual editions (VEs).
+- **NEW:**  Beginning with release 5.3.0.0, the BIG-IP image names have changed (previous options were Good, Better, and Best).
+Now you choose a BIG-IP VE image based on whether you need [LTM](https://www.f5.com/products/big-ip-services/local-traffic-manager) only (name starts with **LTM**) or All modules (image name starts with **All**) available (including [WAF](https://www.f5.com/products/security/advanced-waf), [AFM](https://www.f5.com/products/security/advanced-firewall-manager), etc.), and if you need 1 or 2 boot locations.
+Use 2 boot locations if you expect to upgrade the BIG-IP VE in the future.
+If you do not need room to upgrade (if you intend to create a new instance when a new version of BIG-IP VE is released), use an image with 1 boot location.
+See this [Matrix](https://clouddocs.f5.com/cloud/public/v1/matrix.html#microsoft-azure) for recommended Azure instance types.

 ## Security